taoyuan/jayson/README.md

 ### CLI client

-There is a CLI client in `bin/rj.js` and it should be available as `rj` in your shell if you installed the package with the `--global` switch.
-Run `rj --help` to see how it works.
+There is a CLI client in `bin/remjson.js` and it should be available as `remjson` in your shell if you installed the package with the `--global` switch.
+Run `remjson --help` to see how it works.

 ## Requirements

-RJ does not have any special dependencies that cannot be resolved with a simple `npm install`.
+RemJson does not have any special dependencies that cannot be resolved with a simple `npm install`.
 It is being continuously tested using [travis-ci](https://travis-ci.org/) on the following versions:

 - node.js v0.8.x
 - node.js v0.10.x